GNOME/dia/BUILDING.md

 ### General

-Dia is currently built using [meson](https://github.com/mesonbuild/meson).
-Meson can be installed either via a package manager or run directly from source code.
-Please take 2 minutes to read their [Quick Guide](https://mesonbuild.com/Quick-guide.html).
-It provides all the needed information to obtain meson and run it.

-Build requirements are documented in the root [meson.build](/meson.build) file.
-Meson is designed to be readable so please have a skim through the file.
-Some dependencies are required, while others are optional.

-As can be seen from `meson.build`, the main requirements are **GTK3** 3.24, **graphene**, **libxml2** and **zlib**.

-For reference, a number of other libraries are recommended for extra features.
-However, not all these have been moved to meson.
-It is recommended you run `meson build` (to configure the build directory) and then check which optional dependencies are not found:

-- Libxslt allows export through XSLT translation schemas:
-  - ftp://ftp.gnome.org/pub/GNOME/sources/libxslt/
-- **Python scripting is also possible** by installing Python 3 and PyGObject.
+Dia is built using [meson](https://github.com/mesonbuild/meson), take a look at their [Quick Guide](https://mesonbuild.com/Quick-guide.html) for help getting started with meson.

+We have a number of direct dependencies, check the `dependency()` calls in the root [meson.build](/meson.build) file for the definitive list.
+Note some dependencies are only needed when building certain plug-ins.

+Our key dependencies are Gtk 3, GLib/GIO, libxml2, cairo, and graphene.

+Some optional dependencies include libxslt, for the XSLT translation plug-in, and python3/PyGObject for python scripting.

 ### Windows